bwsw/sj-platform/SJDocs/source/SJ_Streaming.rst

 For the strictly ordered way of transaction opening a master producer is responsible.
 A master is registered in Apache Zookeeper per each transaction.
 The master generates a new transaction, registers it in Zookeeper, and returns the transaction ID to a Producer.
 Producer fills the transaction with data from the storage server.
 Then, it sends checkpoint or cancels to the server commit log and the transaction is checkpointed or canceled.

-Finally, storage server commits logs are played and results are stored to RocksDB.
+Finally, storage server commit logs are played and results are stored to RocksDB.

 Checkpoint Group
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~